AhmedFr/Arcade-doc/docs/source/_build/html/_sources/Games.rst.txt

 .. hlist::
     :columns: 1

-    * Init: Called when the game is launched
+    * init: Called when the game is launched
-    * Stop: Called when the game is closed
+    * stop: Called when the game is closed
     * getGameName: Return the name of the game
     * getComponents: Return components to the graphical parts
     * sendEvents: MAXIME